 During the pandemic, social media usage has naturally increased with the emergence of TikTok and Instagram Reels being the biggest beneficiaries of this.
 Short-form video content has really captured the attention of many,younger social users and with TikTok looking to improve its advertising offering in 2021, it’s certainly one to look out for.

-Despite being banned in India, TikTok should surpass the 1 billion monthly user mark in 2021 according to TechCrunch, and should reach 1.2 billion monthly users towards the tail end of 2021.
+Despite being banned in India, TikTok should surpass the 1 billion monthly user mark in 2021 according to TechCrunch.
+Which should reach 1.2 billion monthly users towards the tail end of 2021.
 Pretty impressive for an application that was only made available worldwide in 2018.

 Google has announced that their new page experience algorithm is set to launch in May 2021.
 The new update will consider user experience of sites as a ranking factor.
 In Google’s latest update, the company said: